 All factoring companies have minimum and maximum credit limits (or credit facilities).
 When searching for a factoring company, make sure your funding needs are within the factoring company’s credit range.
 If you need $50,000 in receivables factoring, then look for a factoring company that provides factoring services for $50,000 and higher.
 Give yourself room to grow.
 If your business needs less than $25,000 then look for a micro factoring company.

-Factoring companies may charger additional or hidden fees.
-Examples include UCC or filing fees, attorney fees, renewal fees, administration fees, credit check fees, lien search fees, facility fees, same-day funding fees, non-factored invoice processing fees, and monthly minimums.
-Make sure you know what fees the factoring company charges.
+Factoring companies can charge additional or hidden fees.
+Examples of these fees include UCC or filing fees, attorney fees, renewal fees, administration fees, credit check fees, lien search fees, facility fees, same-day funding fees, or non-factored invoice processing fees.
 Bank wire transfer fees and ACH fees are very common.

-One type of fee that factoring companies may charge is a monthly minimum fee.
-You get charged a minimum fee if you don’t factor a certain amount of invoices each month.
-This is normal if your factoring company gives you significantly lower rate based on expected volumes.
-If your company has seasonal revenues or sporadic sales then try to avoid minimum fees.
+Some factoring companies include a monthly minimum fee provision in your contract if you don’t factor a certain volume of invoices each month.
+This is normal if your factoring company negotiates a significantly lower rate based on expected volumes.
+But if your business experiences seasonal revenues or sporadic sales then be sure to avoid minimum fee provisions.

-Be cautious if a factoring company requires a contract over one year.
-You don’t want to get locked into an agreement then become dissatisfied for some reason and have to pay a cancellation fee to exit.
-It’s common for factoring companies to offer contracts that are one year or less.
-Many companies even provide month-to-month contracts.
+Don’t get locked into a long-term contract.
+Avoid factoring agreements with contract terms greater than one year.
+If you become dissatisfied for any reason then you may have to pay a large cancellation fee to leave the relationship.
+It’s common for factoring companies to offer contracts with terms of one year or less.
+Many factoring companies even provide month-to-month contracts.

-If you feel that face-to-face relationships are important, then attempt to find a factoring company nearby.
-Some situations preclude hiring a close factoring company.
-If you’re business is in a special industry or you have specific factoring needs, then you’ll have to conduct a nationwide search for your factoring company.
-It’s very common for businesses to use a factoring company in another part of the country.
+If you feel that face-to-face relationships are important, then look for a factoring company in your area.
+Some situations prevent hiring a nearby factoring company.
+If you’re business is in a special industry or you have unique factoring needs, then you’ll need to conduct a nationwide search for your factoring company.
+It’s very common for businesses to use a factoring company in another city or state.